-Within this view, you're presented the unique
+Within this view, you're presented the

 Within the transactions view, you can filter for a given

-The top of the view for an individual transaction will present a variety of basic information about the transaction.
+The top of the view for an individual transaction will present a variety of information about the transaction.
 This includes:

-In the example below, the provided ID is a sample ID which returned the flag
+The mapped action is also shown at the top of the transaction in its associated color.
+In the example below, the provided ID is a sample ID which returned a

-id_sample_detected mapped to the
+id_sample_detected flag mapped to